The Closest Airports to Lake Tahoe (With Trip Planning Tips)

 Getting from Reno Airport to Lake Tahoe Without a Car

-We do advise you to rent a car, because it will give you much more flexibility for exploring the ski resorts, state parks, museums and restaurants that dot the circumference of the lake (which bytheway, you can navigate on this scenic tour around Lake Tahoe.)
+We do advise you to rent a car, because it will give you much more flexibility for exploring the ski resorts, state parks, museums and restaurants that dot the circumference of the lake.

 But, if you’d rather not, here are your options for getting from Reno airport to Lake Tahoe using ground transportation.